mrquincle/mrquincle.github.io/source/_posts/2015-08-08-legendre-transform.markdown

 <div id="visualization"></div>

-I hope the Lebesque transform is a little bit less mysterious after you've seen this animation.
+I hope the Legendre transform is a little bit less mysterious after you've seen this animation.
 The animation has been created by making use of the [vis.js](http://visjs.org/) library.
 The source code can be found at [legendre.js](/javascripts/legendre.js).

 ## Physics